Our Easton DUI Lawyers provide Aggressive DUI Defense in Lehigh County, Monroe County & Northampton County.

 Lehigh County, Monroe County and Northampton County all offer the DUI ARD program but the requirements in each county differ greatly.
 Some counties will not allow DUI ARD if your BAC (Blood Alcohol Content) is above a certain level while other counties may not allow ARD if you are charged with certain other offenses along with the DUI.
 In many cases, our Easton DUI Attorneys may be able to overcome the exceptions to ARD admission.

 Whether or not House Arrest will be an option in your DUI case depends on a few factors, not least of which is whether the DUI occurred in Northampton County or Lehigh County.
 Lehigh County is fairly liberal in granting House Arrest but may often double the DUI sentence from what it would be without House Arrest.
 On the other hand, Northampton County very rarely offers House Arrest outside of its DUI ASP Program.
-Ask our Lehigh Valley DUI Attorneys in Easton for more information.
+Ask our Northampton County DUI Defense Attorneys in Easton for more information.

 While ARD is the only method available to completely remove mandatory minimum sentences and convictions, many other programs exist to make sentences more tolerable.
 These programs and their availability may differ from Lehigh County to Northampton County.